 - Can be loaded or partially reloaded from a dump pouch making it incredibly practical too

-- It is simply awesome – get one if you can!!
+- It is simply the best NERF gun – get one if you can!!

 NERF Rival Nemesis MXVII-10K Review